Eurasian Economic Union: Budget

+Languages

+According to Article 110 of the Treaty on the Eurasian Economic Union (2014) the Russian language is the working language of the 'Bodies of the Union'.

 Economy

-Formation and overview
+Internal market overview

 The Treaty on Increased Integration in the Economic and Humanitarian Fields signed in 1996 laid the first foundation for economic convergence.
 The treaty ensured the creation of a permanent executive organ to oversee integration of states that later would be part of the EAEU.
 It served as the blueprint for the future common market for goods, services, capital and labour.
 The Single Economic Space established a single market across the territory of Belarus, Russia and Kazakhstan.
 In 2015 with the entry into force of the EAEU Agreement, the single market was expanded to include Armenia and Kyrgyzstan.
 The countries represent a market of some 180 million people and a combined GDP PPP of around $5 trillion.

-Euroasian Economic Union has the tenth-largest economy in the world by nominal GDP and the fifth-largest by purchasing power parity.
+Eurasian Economic Union has the tenth-largest economy in the world by nominal GDP and the fifth-largest by purchasing power parity.

-Since the turn of the century, member states have experienced economic growth with GDP averaging 6% to 8% growth between 2000 and 2007, rising again in 2010 after the Financial crisis of 2007–08.
+Since the turn of the century, member states have experienced economic growth with GDP averaging 6% to 8% growth between 2000 and 2007, rising again in 2010 after the 2008 financial crisis.

 Since the establishment of the Eurasian Customs Union in 2010, trade between member states rose sharply.
 In 2011 mutual trade was $63 billion, 33.9% more than in 2010.
 In 2012, mutual trade was $68 billion and combined exports reached $594 billion, while imports were $341 billion.
 The first integration stage primarily enhanced trade among member states, bolstered economies and created a legal and institutional foundation for the member states.
 The second stage includes the free movements of goods, people, services and capital.

 The Eurasian Economic Union is designed to reach a number of macroeconomic objectives such as reducing commodity prices by reducing the cost of transportation of raw materials, increasing return on new technologies and products due to the increased market volume, and promoting "healthy" competition in the common market.
 It is also designed to lower food prices, increase employment in industries and increase production capacity.
 EAEU members like Belarus and Kazakhstan (by its Nurly Zhol economic policy) seek to leverage the EAEU as a bridge between the European Union and the New Silk Road economic belt.

 The Eurasian Union is considered as a major player in the world's energy sector, raw materials, arms industry and agricultural production.
 In 2013 Russia was the 3rd most successful country in the world in attracting capital from abroad.